 - Architects: DLR Group, Phoenix

 Worthington Reading Room

-A cozy reading room named in honor of Gertrude V. Worthington, a former ERAU Board of Trustees member for over 20 years and avid supporter of libraries, this rich, warm, and stately environment has oversized leather chairs, large tables with banker’s lamps, and study carrels.
+A reading room is named in honor of Gertrude V. Worthington, a former ERAU Board of Trustees member for over 20 years and avid supporter of libraries.
+This rich, warm, and stately environment has oversized leather chairs, large tables with banker’s lamps, and study carrels.
 As Worthington stated, it “ensures that students have a place to call their own at study time.”